 How to enable SSO

 - As an admin, log into the web dashboard.
-Navigate to Settings > Integrations and scroll down.
+Navigate to Manage > Integrations and scroll down.

 - Understanding Office 365 identity and Azure Active Directory via Microsoft Support